Wounded National Guard member Andrew Wolfe responded to nurse and wiggled toes, West Virginia governor says

 "Andrew needs prayer," Morrisey said.
 "That's the only request his mother had — please ask people to continue to pray."

 Army Spc.
-Sarah Beckstrom, who was killed in the attack on Wednesday, was remembered as "an amazing woman who lifted up people with her smile," Morrisey said, adding that community vigils across the state have testified to her impact.
+Sarah Beckstrom, who was killed in the attack, was remembered as "an amazing woman who lifted up people with her smile," Morrisey said, adding that community vigils across the state have testified to her impact.
 He called her death the result of a "terrible act of terrorism" and said flags will remain at half-staff until further notice.

 About 170 West Virginia Guard members remain deployed in Washington, D.C., on voluntary status, a mission the governor on Monday described as "noble service."